 This document provides diagnostic plots for several spawner-recruit models that were used to characterize Canadian-origin Yukon Chinook salmon population dynamics at the Conservation Unit scale as described in:

-Connors, B.M., O’Dell, A., Hunter, H., Glaser, D., Gill, J., Rossi, S., and Churchland, C. In review.
+Connors, B.M., O’Dell, A., Hunter, H., Glaser, D., Gill, J., Rossi, S., and Churchland, C. 2025.
 Stock status and biological and fishery consequences of alternative harvest and rebuilding actions for Yukon River Chinook salmon (Oncorhynchus tshawytscha).
 DFO Can.
 Sci.
 Advis.
 Sec.
 Res.
 Doc.
-2025/nnn. iv + 92 p.
+2025/nnn. iv + 107 p.

 Full details are provided in the document above but briefly, four state-space spawner-recruit models were fit: spawer-recruitment models with autoregressive recruitment residuals (labelled “AR1”), (2) spawner-recruitment models with time varying intrinsic productivity (labelled “TV”), (3) egg mass-recruitment models with AR1 recruitment residuals (labelled “AR1 egg mass”), and (4) egg mass-recruitment models with time varying intrinsic productivity (labelled “TV egg mass”).
 These models were fit to each of the nine Conservation Units for which we had data.